jocmp/mercury-parser/README.md

 ##### Pre-fetched HTML

-You can use Postlight Parser to parse custom or pre-fetched HTML by passing an HTML string to the `parse` function as follows:
+You can use Mercury Parser to parse custom or pre-fetched HTML by passing an HTML string to the `parse` function as follows:

 ```javascript
 Parser.parse(url, {